artefactual/atom-docs/dev-manual/api/browse-io.rst

   The options available are identical to those found in the :ref:`recurring-sort-button` for archival descriptions, and are described below.
 When the parameter is not included, the default sort order is whatever has been set in the :ref:`sort-browser-users` setting.
-Otions:
+Options:

   * ``identifier``: sort results by :term:`reference code`
   * ``alphabetic``: sort results alphabetically.
 Note that in AtoM,